 Medicaid is a federal program designed to provide health insurance for low-income individuals.
 However, eligibility is not solely based on income.
 A person’s medical expenses, age, and assets can also affect their eligibility.
 Medicaid can be a vital resource if you have a health emergency, need long-term care, or are unable to cover your medical expenses with your income and assets.

-Medicaid eligibility in Melville can be complicated due to several factors and legal requirements.
+Medicaid eligibility in New York can be complicated due to several factors and legal requirements.
 For example, applicants must submit various documents and avoid taking actions that could disqualify them from coverage.
 If you are unsure about whether you qualify for Medicaid, an experienced Medicaid attorney can help.
 A knowledgeable lawyer could assess your eligibility and help you explore legal and financial strategies to protect your assets and get you the medical care you need.

 Although citizenship is not required, applicants must be legal U.S. residents in the state and county where they submit their application.
 Applicants not born in the U.S. must provide proof of permanent residency.